Stanford Winter Lacrosse Camp Stanford, California

 Designed for elite players (ages 14-18) and focuses on advanced skills, position play, team concepts and an overall intense level of competition.
 Campers also have the opportunity to compete daily in games against each other.

-COMMUTER camp is for campers that live locally.
+COMMUTER camp is for campers that live locally or have their own overnight accomodations.
 Includes dinner on 12/27 and lunch and dinner on both 12/28 and 12/29.
 No meals provided to commuter campers on Dec 30th

 OVERNIGHT 2-PER ROOM: If you do not have a roommate request please select this option below and we will pair you up with someone your age.
-Each camper will have their own queen size bed.
+Rooms have a king size bed and roll-away bed.

 OVERNIGHT 3-PER ROOM: Select this option only if you have 3 campers staying per room.
 Overnight Campers that do not have a roommate request should select the "2 per room" option and we will pair you up with someone your age.
-Please be advised that having 3 people in a room means 2 of the campers will need to share one queen bed, or a roll away bed will be provided if hotel has them available.
+Please be advised that having 3 people in a room means 2 of the campers will need to share a king bed with the 3rd camper sleeping on a roll-away bed.

 - Superior instruction from College Coaches and Players